Distribution coefficient (partition coefficient)

 K_{sp}=\left [ Pb^{2+} \right ]\left [ Cl^- \right ]^2=\left ( \frac{10.8}{278.1} \right )\left ( \frac{2\times 10.8}{278.1} \right )^2=2.3\times 10^{-4}\; mol^{\: 3}\, dm^{-9}

 Just as Ka and Kb are only useful for comparing weak acids and weak bases respectively, Ksp is only useful for comparing sparing soluble salts, as highly soluble salts have a higher probability of forming ion pairs.
-An ion pair consists of a cation and an anion that are electrostatically attracted to each other rather than individually being surrounded by solvent molecules.
-This changes their physical properties, e.g. mobility and distorts the measurement of the concentration of ions in the solution by ionic or conductivity methods and hence compromises on the accuracy of the value of Ksp.
-In general, the higher the solubility of a solid is, the greater the concentration of ions in the solvent, which results in a higher probability of forming ion pairs.
+An ion pair consists of a cation and an anion that are electrostatically attracted to each other, rather than being individually surrounded by solvent molecules.
+This interaction alters their physical properties—for example, their mobility—and can distort the measurement of ion concentrations in solution when using ionic or conductivity methods.
+As a result, the accuracy of the Ksp value may be compromised.
+In general, the higher the solubility of a solid, the greater the concentration of ions in the solvent, which increases the likelihood of ion pair formation.

 Furthermore, just as Kw is constant at a particular temperature regardless of the source of H3O+ and OH, Ksp for a solid remains constant at a particular temperature regardless of the source of the dissolved ions.
 For example, the presence of NaCl in a saturated solution of AgCl causes the latter to precipitate, as Cl is common to both species.
 The decrease in the solubility of a dissolved compound in the presence of an ion in common with the dissolved compound is called the common ion effect.